 9. More Aggressive Student Recruitment

 Students from as broad a variety of backgrounds and experiences as possible should be recruited.
 The School is correct in concentrating particularly on the Atlantic Provinces.
+Memorial University Faculty of Medicine, Newfoundland (continued)

 FINAL RECOMMENDATION